 It took the November 2002 election to again turn TOKİ into a major force.
 Recognizing that Turkey had a housing crisis and that previous attempts to solve the problems fell far short of the goals, the 58th Turkish Parliament immediately created the Emergency Action Plan for Housing and Urban Development in January 2003.
-In the next four years, the Parliament passed 10 legal documents to give TOKİ the organizational strength and legal power necessary to transform the housing landscape.
+In the next four years, the Parliament passed 19 legal documents to give TOKI the organizational strength and legal power necessary to transform the housing landscape.
 A total of 64.5 million square meters of land was transferred to TOKI's portfolio to provide the Administration with the clout to develop projects from its own holdings.

 TOKİ was moved from the Ministry of Public Works and Settlements, becoming an autonomous administration directly under the control of the Prime Ministry, thus creating greater autonomy and flexibility.
-In order to ensure TOKI had the necessary authority to take charge of large urban renewal projects, the Parliament gave the Administration the legal backbone it needed.
-The ability to expropriate private land for the public good when necessary, to modify any scaled zoning plan as long as the environment and necessary social utilities were left intact and the ability to work together with local administrations to identify, plan, finance and build urban projects were several of the most important legal tools with which TOKI was entrusted.

-Since TOKİ began work in 1984, approximately 433,000 housing units and an impressive variety of social and economic facilities such as hospitals and schools have been built.
-Of these, 313,000 housing units have been completed while the construction of the remaining 120,000 units is going on.
+In order to ensure TOKİ had the necessary authority to take charge of large urban renewal projects, the Parliament gave the Administration the legal backbone it needed.
+The ability to expropriate private land for the public good when necessary, to modify any scaled zoning plan as long as the environment and necessary social utilities were left intact and the ability to work together with local administrations to identify, plan, finance and build urban projects were several of the most important legal tools with which TOKİ was entrusted.
+Since TOKİ began work in 1984, approximately 500,000 housing units and an impressive variety of social and economic facilities such as hospitals and schools have been built.
 These numbers are particularly impressive when compared to the 43,145 housing units built by TOKİ in 17 years between 1984 and 2001.
 Just as important are the positive financial figures.
 With a business structure closely modeled after a company in the private sector, TOKİ is a government administration uniquely positioned to reduce bureaucratic red tape and maximize efficiency.
 The end result is that the Administration has built a growing, solid foundation of inflation-adjusted long-term receivables: over 90% of its operating revenue is derived from the proceeds of sales.

-With the pieces in place to make the whole greater than the sum of its parts, TOKI is prepared for more hard work ahead.
-The critical shortage of modern housing in Turkey today makes the imperative clear: citizens from all walks of life are anxiously awaiting the housing, infrastructure and social facilities that TOKI provides.
-Accordingly, with the full backing of the government, TOKİ is continuously marching on with housing construction activities throughout Turkey with the following goals:
+With the pieces in place to make the whole greater than the sum of its parts, TOKİ is prepared for more hard work ahead.
+The critical shortage of modern housing in Turkey today makes the imperative clear: citizens from all walks of life are anxiously awaiting the housing, infrastructure and social facilities that TOKİ provides.

+Accordingly, with the full backing of the government, TOKI is continuously marching on with housing construction activities throughout Turkey with the following goals: